Skip to main content

 Overview

-A clump-forming perennial in the family Plantaginaceae, native to woodland edges and scrub in central and southern Europe.
-Plants form a basal rosette of lance-shaped, dark green, glossy leaves 4–8 inches (10–20 cm) long.
-In summer, slender, upright flower spikes rise 24–36 inches (60–90 cm), bearing rows of small, tubular flowers 0.75–1 inch (2–2.5 cm) long in soft pale yellow to cream, sometimes with faint brownish interior spotting.
+Digitalis lutea is a clump-forming perennial in the plantain family (Plantaginaceae) native to woodland edges and scrub in central and southern Europe.
+Plants form a basal rosette of lance-shaped dark green glossy leaves 4-8 inches (10-20 cm) long.
+In summer, slender upright flower spikes rise 24-36 inches (60-90 cm) carrying rows of small tubular flowers 0.75-1 inch (2-2.5 cm) long in soft pale yellow to cream, sometimes with faint brownish interior spotting.
 Flowers are arranged in a one-sided raceme opening from the base upward.
-Unlike the common foxglove (D. purpurea), which is biennial, D. lutea behaves as a true, long-lived perennial, persisting reliably for many years with minimal care.
-It self-seeds modestly, producing manageable colonies over time.
+The species is a true long-lived perennial — behavior that separates it from the common foxglove (D. purpurea), which is biennial and dies after its second-year bloom.
+Self-seeds modestly, building manageable colonies over time.
 All parts are toxic.
-Plants tolerate partial shade and a wider range of soil conditions than most foxgloves.
-Hardiness to zone 3 makes it one of the most cold-tolerant Digitalis species.
+Plants tolerate partial shade and a wider range of soil conditions than most foxgloves, handling clay soils better than the more fastidious garden foxgloves.
+Hardiness to USDA zone 3 places the species among the more cold-tolerant foxgloves in cultivation — most Digitalis species are limited to zone 4 or warmer.

 Native Range

-Native to woodland edges, scrub, and open rocky slopes in central and southern Europe, from northern Spain and France east through the Alps, Apennines, and Balkans to western Turkey.
-Grows in well-drained, moderately fertile soils in partial shade to full sun at elevations from sea level to approximately 5,000 feet (1,500 m).
+Digitalis lutea is native to woodland edges, scrub, and open rocky slopes in central and southern Europe, from northern Spain and France east through the Alps, Apennines, and Balkans to western Turkey.
+Grows in well-drained moderately fertile soils in partial shade to full sun at elevations from sea level to approximately 5,000 ft (1,500 m).

 Suggested Uses

-Planted in woodland gardens, shaded borders, and naturalized areas at 18–24 inch (45–60 cm) spacing.
-Effective in combination with ferns, hostas, and shade-tolerant perennials.
-More restrained in size and self-seeding than D. purpurea, making it better suited to smaller gardens.
-The slender, pale flower spikes provide vertical interest without overpowering neighboring plants.
+Planted in woodland gardens, shaded borders, and naturalized areas in zones 3-8 at 18-24 inch (45-60 cm) spacing.
+Pairs with ferns, hostas, and shade-tolerant perennials in woodland-edge plantings.
+More restrained in size and self-seeding than D. purpurea, which fits the species to smaller gardens where the common foxglove would overwhelm the planting.
+The slender pale flower spikes give vertical interest without overpowering neighboring plants.
+Zone 3 cold hardiness extends the planting range into cold-winter zones where most foxgloves fail.
+Deer resistance matches other Digitalis species — all parts are toxic, so browsing is rare.

 How to Identify

-Identified by a basal rosette of dark green, glossy, lance-shaped leaves and slender flower spikes 24–36 inches (60–90 cm) bearing rows of small, pale yellow to cream tubular flowers 0.75–1 inch (2–2.5 cm) long, opening from bottom to top.
-The pale yellow flower color distinguishes it immediately from the purple or white flowers of D. purpurea.
-The glossy leaf surface is also distinctive within the genus.
+Identified by a basal rosette of dark green glossy lance-shaped leaves and slender flower spikes 24-36 inches (60-90 cm) tall carrying rows of small pale yellow to cream tubular flowers 0.75-1 inch (2-2.5 cm) long opening from bottom to top.
+The pale yellow flower color separates the species immediately from the purple or white flowers of D. purpurea.
+The glossy leaf surface runs shinier than the matte felted leaves of D. purpurea and D. grandiflora, and is a reliable secondary identification feature within the genus.

 Appearance